wking-io/elm-live/Readme.md

 #### `--open`
 We’ll open the app in your default browser as soon as the server is up.

+#### `--no-recover`
+When _elm-make_ encounters a compile error, we keep _elm-live_ running and give you time to fix your code.
+Pass `--no-recover` if you want the server to exit immediately whenever it encounters a compile error.

 #### `--help`
 You’re looking at it.